oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order.md

 #### get_relationship

-Retrieve ID of address record assigned to a specific order record.
+Retrieve the ID of address record assigned to a specific order record.

 #### update_relationship